bhdouglass/bhdouglass-com/src/content/blog/node-20.md

 [`--allow-child-process`](https://nodejs.org/api/cli.html#--allow-child-process)
 to give granular permissions to a given process.

-For more details, check out the [permission model docs](https://nodejs.org/api/permissions.html#permission-model).
+For more details, check out [my short tutorial on the Permission Model](../the-nodejs-permission-model).

 The other notable feature of Node.js 20 is the now-stable [test runner](https://nodejs.org/api/test.html).
 The test runner offers basic testing features like those of [Jest](https://jestjs.io/)